 Annuities

-Annuities are a contract that you typically make with an insurance company.
-In exchange for an initial investment, generally either made in a lump-sum or over time, they guarantee you a structured payout in the future.
 The idea here is security.
-Annuities typically pay less than stock investments, but you’ll get more than you would make from a bond and it’s backed by the insurance company’s credit.
+Annuities typically pay less than stock investments, but you’ll get more than you would make from a bond, and an annuity is backed by the insurance company’s credit.
 As long as they’re solvent, you get paid.

 Costs and Lifestyle

-As we noted up top, with $10 million you can generate more than enough income to live a very comfortable life.
+As we noted up top, with $10 million in retirement savings, you very likely can generate more than enough income to live a very comfortable life.
 Even without investment growth, $10 million allows you to withdraw $100,000 per year for 100 years.
+With even some modest financial management, you could generate between $2810,000 and $1.05 million per year in income without even touching your underlying principal.

 The question of whether or not that’s enough for you will depend on your personal situation.